 Dairy Goats: Sustainable Production

-Dairy Goats: Sustainable Production is intended for those interested in starting a commercial goat dairy.
+This publication is intended for those interested in starting a commercial goat dairy.
 It discusses the five major considerations to be addressed in planning for dairy goat production: labor, sales and marketing, processing, regulations, and budgeting and economics.
 It includes production information specific to dairy goats, including choosing breeds and selecting stock.
-A resource list for further information about dairy goat production follows the end notes.

 In 1994, world-wide production of goat milk was approximately 10.5 million tons.
 In the United States at that time, there were approximately one million dairy goats producing 600,000 tons of milk, about 300 known dairy goat businesses, and at least 35 known commercial goat-cheese makers.
 These cheese makers produced about 640 tons of U.S. goat cheeses, while at least another 650 tons of goat cheese were imported that year from France alone.
 (Haenlein, 1996)